Why Did Jax Taylor And Brittany Cartwright Visit A Couple’s Counselor Before Their Wedding Date?

 While Vanderpump Rules has not yet been confirmed for an eighth season, the ratings have been high over the past several years and there’s no reason to believe the show would be canceled after Season 7.
 Plus, with all of the exciting events coming up for the cast, including Taylor and Cartwright’s wedding, Lala Kent’s wedding planning, and Tom Sandoval and Ariana Madix’s move into their new home, Bravo TV will surely want the series to continue.

-As fans have likely heard, Kent and her fiance, Randall Emmett, became engaged just months after Taylor and Cartwright’s engagement but when it comes to their special moment, Emmett’s proposal will not air on the show and their wedding will also not be included.
+As fans have likely heard, Kent and her fiance, Randall Emmett, became engaged just months after Taylor and Cartwright’s engagement, but when it comes to their special moment, Emmett’s proposal will not air on the show and their wedding will also not be included.

 To see more of Taylor, Cartwright, and their co-stars, don’t miss tonight’s new episode of Vanderpump Rules Season 7, which airs at 9 p.m. on Bravo TV.